Giacomo Agostini: Team manager

 In 1982, Agostini returned to motorcycle racing as the Marlboro Yamaha team manager.
-In this role he won three 500cc titles with Eddie Lawson and managed many successful riders including Graeme Crosby and Kenny Roberts.
+In this role, he won three 500cc titles with Eddie Lawson and managed many successful riders including Graeme Crosby and Kenny Roberts.
 Under his management riders won the 1982 Daytona Formula 1 (Crosby), 1983 and 1984 Daytona Formula 1 (Roberts) and 1986 Daytona Superbike championships (Lawson).

-Between 1986 and 1990 he also managed the Marlboro Yamaha 250cc team with riders like Luca Cadalora, Martin Wimmer and Àlex Crivillé.
+Between 1986 and 1990, he also managed the Marlboro Yamaha 250cc team with riders like Luca Cadalora, Martin Wimmer and Àlex Crivillé.

-Since 1992, he served as the Cagiva factory racing team manager until 1994, when Cagiva withdrew from the world championship.
+Since 1992, Agostini served as the Cagiva factory racing team manager until 1994, when Cagiva withdrew from the world championship.

 Agostini's last season as team manager was 1995 when he managed a 250cc Honda team with Doriano Romboni as rider.